 Private Equity - Funds that typically invest in private companies or engage in buyouts of public companies with the intent of improving their portfolio companies by investing in their growth as well as implementing operational and financial best practices.
 These strategies are implemented through illiquid vehicles and cannot be redeemed.
-The investment periods of these funds typically range from 2-5 years with full terms of 10-12 years.
+The investment periods of these funds typically range from 2 - 5 years with full terms of 10 - 12 years.
 Capital is distributed back as the fund's investments are liquidated over that time period.

 Real Estate - This strategy includes funds that invest in the equity or debt of real estate assets or businesses related to the real estate industry.
 These strategies are implemented through illiquid vehicles and cannot be redeemed.
-The investment periods of these funds typically range from 2-5 years with full terms of 10-12 years.
+The investment periods of these funds typically range from 2 - 5 years with full terms of 10 - 12 years.
 Capital is distributed back as the fund's investments are liquidated over that time period.

 Real Assets - This strategy includes funds that invest in businesses or physical commodities in a wide variety of asset classes including but not limited to energy, infrastructure, metals and mining, and other commodity-related industries.
 These strategies are implemented through illiquid vehicles and cannot be redeemed.
-The investment periods of these funds typically range from 2 - 5 years with full terms of 10 - 12 years.
+The investment periods of these funds typically range from 2-5 years with full terms of 10-12 years.
 Capital is distributed back as the fund's investments are liquidated over that time period.

-Fixed Income Funds-Include funds that invest throughout capital structure.
+Fixed Income Funds- Include funds that invest throughout the capital structure.
 Typical investments may include senior secured, unsecured, subordinated or mezzanine loans, corporate credit, non-performing loans, and various other credit investments.
-One strategy is implemented through an illiquid vehicle and cannot be redeemed.
-The remaining term of the investment is 4 - 6 years, including extensions.
+The investment periods of these funds typically range from 2 - 3 years with full terms 5 - 8 years.
+Capital is distributed back as the fund's investment are liquidated over that time period.